 Subject to the provisions of the Act, all acts done by any person acting as an Auditor shall, as regards all persons dealing in good faith with the Association, be valid, notwithstanding that there was some defect in his appointment or that he was, at the time of his appointment, not qualified for appointment or subsequently became disqualified.

-An Auditor shall be entitled to attend any General Meeting and to receive all notices of and other communications relating to any General Meeting, which any Member is entitled to receive, and to be heard at any General Meeting on any part of the business of the meeting, which concerns him as Auditor.
+An Auditor shall be entitled to attend any General Meeting and to be heard at any General Meeting on any part of the business of the meeting, which concerns them as Auditor.

 NOTICES

-Any notice or document may be served on or delivered to any Member by the Association either personally or by sending it through the post in a prepaid cover addressed to such Member at his registered address, or by delivering it to such address in aforesaid manner, or by sending a telex or telefax if relevant details have been given by the Member to the Association.
-In the case of a Member registered on a regional register, any such notice or document may be posted either in the United Kingdom or in the region in which such regional register is maintained.
+Any notice or document may be served on or delivered to any Member by the Association either personally, electronically, or by sending it through the post in a prepaid cover addressed to such Member at his registered address, or by delivering it to such address in aforesaid manner, or by sending a r telefax if relevant details have been given by the Member to the Association.
 Where a notice or other document is served or sent by post, service or delivery shall be deemed to be effected at the expiration of 24 hours after the time when the cover containing the same is posted and in proving such service or delivery, it shall be sufficient to prove that such cover was properly addressed, stamped and posted.
 The accidental failure to send, or the non-receipt by any person entitled to, any notice of or other document relating to any meeting or other proceeding shall not invalidate the relevant meeting or other proceeding.

 Nothing in the preceding Article shall affect any requirement of the Act that any particular offer, notice or other document be served in any particular manner.